- 18 Jul 2023

 |Attachments||Makes attachments for the associated work ticket available from the work ticket screen.|

 The Hours section shows the number of hours for the work ticket: estimated, actual, scheduled, and remaining.

-If hours have been worked, the worked hours value is displayed as a hyperlink allowing the user to view the Time Entry screen for any day having time logged for the ticket.
+If hours have been worked, the worked hours value is displayed as a hyperlink allowing you to view the Time Entry screen for any day having time logged for the ticket.
 If all worked time is logged on a single day, clicking the hyperlink displays the Time Entry screen for that day.
-If the worked time spanned multiple days, then the Worked Hours screen allows the user to select the date for which to display the Time Entry screen.
+If the worked time spanned multiple days, then the Worked Hours screen allows you to select the date for which to display the Time Entry screen.

 During the lifecycle of the work ticket, the Estimated Hours may be updated via change orders or from the Construction WIP Adjustments Report.
 Hovering the cursor over the Audit Info icon displays the audit history of the most recent five changes as depicted here.

 |Cost Section||The Costs section shows the estimated and actual cost for non-labor items (materials, equipment, sub, and others) planned and installed for the ticket.
 The cost values (even if zero), are represented as hyperlinks.
 Clicking on any of these hyperlinks displays the Work Ticket Costs screen providing information about the non-labor items utilized for the work ticket, and showing associated quantities and costs.|